imnotjames/vanillaforums-plugin-advertisements/README.md

 # vanillaforums-plugin-advertisements
 ## Pop-ups, Pop-unders, Flash ads.
 Ads with sound.
 Full-screen flash ads.

 Make money at your community's expense, and add advertising to your site to rake in all that sweet, sweet sell-out revenue.
 Supports advertisements in various places in your forums, including after the first post in a discussion, in the side panel, in the footer, and more.

 Advertising Networks Supported:
 * Google Adsense

 Open an issue if your favorite advertising network isn't supported, or if you would like your ads to show up anywhere that isn't supported.

+You know you need this plugin because - let's face it - your business model isn't sustainable on its own and you have to pay off those student loans for your polisci degree.

 ### Installation